Joseph John Aquilina

-Joseph John Aquilina (born 16 February 1957 in Malta) was a professional footballer and manager.
+Joseph John Aquilina (born 16 February 1957 in Malta) is a retired footballer and current manager.
 During his career, he played as a midfielder for Sliema Wanderers.

+International career

+Aquilina made his debut for Malta in a June 1979 European Championship qualification match against Wales, coming on as a 78th-minute substitute for Ġużi Xuereb, and earned a total of 14 caps, scoring no goals.
+His final international was a November 1986 European Championship qualifier against Sweden.

+Managerial career

 Aquilina has coached Marsaxlokk and Valletta.
-On 20 October 2010 Aquilina was appointed coach of the Zurrieq F.C.
+On 20 October 2010 Aquilina was appointed coach of Żurrieq.

 Recently JJ was appointed as assistant coach at Floriana in order to assist senior team coach Nicolas Hernan Chiesa with his managerial duties.